festelo/hew/README.md

     presenter: presenter,
     builder: (context) => TextButton(
       onPressed: presenter.onIncreaseCounterATap,
-      child: Text('${model.counterA}'),
+      child: Text(model.counter.toString()),
     ),
   );
 }
 ```

-If you want to rebuild your widget only when there are changes in some specific field, you can use `when` parameter, just specify a path to the field:
+If you want to rebuild your widget only when changes are in some specific field, you can use `when` parameter, just specify a path to the field:
 `when: (model) => model.counterB`.

 If there are multiple fields, you can pass a list of fields as well: